 The health and safety of MIT students is of the utmost importance.
-For this reason, the fact that a student or student organization obtains medical assistance in accordance with this policy will be a factor that will be considered strongly in their favor in determining whether and to what extent disciplinary action will be pursued, as well as determining the severity of potential outcomes and/ or sanctions.
+For this reason, the fact that a student or student organization obtains medical assistance in accordance with this policy will be a factor that will be considered strongly in their favor in determining whether and to what extent disciplinary action will be pursued, as well as determining the severity of potential outcomes and/or sanctions.

 II (2) (D).
-Institute Imposed Sanctions for Violations of Alcohol and Prohibited Substances Policies

-MIT students found to be in violation of the Institute's alcohol and prohibited substances policies should expect to receive sanctions for those violations through the Office of Student Citizenship, via the Committee on Discipline (COD).
+Institute Imposed Sanctions for Violations of Alcohol and Prohibited Substances Policies through the Office of Student Citizenship, via the Committee on Discipline (COD).
 Sanctions are intended to be educational in nature so that students learn from the experience and the behavior(s) are not repeated in the future.
 Sanctions for alcohol and/or other drug violations include but are not limited to a letter to file, probation, attendance at an educational program or meeting, referral to a counseling program or therapist, work project or community restitution hours, loss of Institute-approved housing, suspension, expulsion, or another sanction deemed appropriate for the violation.
 The sanctions of disciplinary suspension and disciplinary expulsion will be strongly considered when a student is found to have violated the policy with regard to the sale, distribution, or social sharing of prohibited substances and when a student has failed to summon medical assistance for someone she or he knew, or reasonably should have known, to be in medical jeopardy due to alcohol or substance use.